Working of Traceroute using Wireshark

 tcptraceroute - 8.8.8.8 or traceroute -T 8.8.8.8

-As we know the maximum hop limit is 30 and but here till 30th hop we didn’t find desirable output.
-TCP traceroute basically follow TCP half communication and waits for the sys-ack packet from destination till the last hop.
+As we know, the maximum hop limit is 30 and but here till the 30th hop we didn’t find a desirable output.
+TCP traceroute follows TCP half communication and waits for the sys-ack packet from the destination till the last hop.

 In order to notice the activity of tcp traceroute, we have turned on Wireshark in the background where we noticed that it works same as UDP but here the syn packets are used to send the requests to the destination.
 Tcptraceroute does not measure the time it takes to complete the three-way handshake because that never occurs in such a situation.
 It only measures the time from the initial SYN to the SYN/ACK.